KristerSJakobsson/pet-breed-classification/README.md

 Needs Tensorflow and several other libraries, please run pip install requirements.txt
 It runs on Windows, Linux and MacOS.
+Note that training on the full data will take a long time without GPU.

 ## Running the tests

-This project currently has no tests...
+This project currently has only a few tests...
-This is on my TODO list.
+Adding tests is high on my TODO list.

 ## Built With